Calcium Ascorbate Food Additive

 These benefits of calcium ascorbate make it a valuable ingredient in processed foods, skin care products, and as a dietary supplement.

-Calcium Ascorbate In Food
+Calcium Ascorbate In Food and drinks

 In the food and nutrition industry, calcium ascorbate is an ingredient in a variety of processed goods.
 Because calcium ascorbate is odorless and soluble in water, it is easy for food and beverage manufacturers to incorporate into their products without altering their scent, flavor, or color.
 Calcium ascorbate is most common as a preservative, but also boosts the vitamin C or calcium content of foods and drinks.